kryptogo/wallet-transfer-framework/README.md

   - Clean separation between UI, business logic, and blockchain operations

 - **Rapid Scalability**:
-  - Supports Base and Ethereum networks out of the box
+  - Supports Base and Arbitrum networks out of the box
   - Extensible architecture for adding new chains
   - Unified interface for multi-chain operations